sscdelft/sscdelft.github.io/_posts/2014-08-27-announcement-kickoff-meeting.md

 ---
 layout: post
-title: "Announcement: Kickoff Meeting, September 19th"
+title: "Announcement: Kickoff Meeting at September 19th"
 ---

+Hi all,

-Kickoff Meeting on September 19th, at 16:00 in the Dijkstrazaal (HB09.150), faculty EEMCS.
+We would like to announce Kickoff Meeting on September 19th, at 16:00 in the Dijkstrazaal (HB09.150), faculty EEMCS.